jadecobra/python_tdd_exercises/source/classes/classes.rst

   - I can define ``classes`` without parentheses
   - `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ is a placeholder

-How to define a class with inheritance
+how to define a class with inheritance
 --------------------------------------

 In object oriented programming there is a concept called `Inheritance <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming>`_\ ).
 With Inheritance I can define new `objects <https://docs.python.org/3/glossary.html#term-object>`_ that inherit from existing `objects <https://docs.python.org/3/glossary.html#term-object>`_.